-The network being assumed to be at the resting state, $\boldsymbol{x}_{0}=(\dotsc,none,\dotsc)$.
-The $p_{ij}$ are set to $fast$ and the $q_{ij}$ to $strong$.
-The corresponding results are shown in \hyperref[simulation1]{\textit{Figure \ref*{simulation1}}} page \pageref{simulation1}.
-As expected, before $EGF$ activation, the network is at rest: the signaling cascade is not active.
-However, once $EGF$ activated, the signaling cascade activates.
+As expected, before $EGF$ activation the network is at rest: the signaling cascade is not active.
+However, once $EGF$ is activated the signaling cascade is activated too.
 This ultimately activates $ERK$, hence the subsequent inactivation of $PI3K$ despite sustained $EGFR$ activity.
-Since $AKT$ is activated by $PI3K$, it also deactivates.
+Since $AKT$ is activated by $PI3K$, it is also deactivated.